trevorwslee/MicroPython-DumbDisplay/README.md

 python -m dumbdisplay example.space_shooting
 ```

-If you are starting the game with a less-capable Python environment, like that of Raspberry Pi Zero W, you might run into trouble sending the source files to the DumbDisplay Android app.
+If you are starting the game with a less-capable Python environment, like that of Raspberry Pi Zero W, you might run into trouble sending the sound files to the DumbDisplay Android app.
 In such a case, you can disable sound by providing the `--no-sound` command-line argument like
 ```
 python -m dumbdisplay example.space_shooting --no-sound
 ```